 Abalone Disease

-Update: September 2024
+Update: December 2024

 Abalone Viral Ganglioneuritis (AVG, also known as Abalone disease) is a viral disease which affects the nervous system of abalone and results in the foot curling up, swelling of the mouth, leading to weakness and death of abalone.
 There are no effects on human health.

-Our Fisheries Notice also prohibits the possession of unprocessed abalone from South Australia anywhere in Victoria and imposes several conditions on Victorian-licensed commercial rock lobster fishers, to contain the spread of the virus into Victorian waters.
+In response to the South Australian detection, the Victorian Fisheries Authority has in place a Fisheries Notice.
+This Notice prohibits the possession of unprocessed abalone from South Australia anywhere in Victoria and imposes several conditions on Victorian-licensed commercial rock lobster fishers, to contain the potential spread of the virus into Victorian waters.

 How to stop the spread